MASTG-TECH-0064: Bypassing Certificate Pinning

 - If OpenSSL certificate pinning is used, you can try binary patching.

 - Sometimes, the certificate is a file in the application bundle.
-Replacing the certificate with Burp's certificate may be sufficient, but beware of the certificate's SHA sum.
+Replacing the certificate with Burp's certificate may be enough, but beware of the certificate's SHA sum.
 If it's hardcoded into the binary, you must replace it too!

-- If you can access the source code you could try to disable certificate pinning and recompile the app, look for API calls for
+- If you can access the source code, you could try to disable certificate pinning and recompile the app, look for API calls for

-and methods/strings containing words like "pinning", "X.509", "Certificate", etc.
+NSURLSession,CFStream, andAFNetworking, and methods/strings containing words like "pinning", "X.509", "Certificate", etc.